Practical German for cycling

-Learn German and spread happiness in July 2025
+Learn German and spread happiness in October 2025

 Welcome to another month of the German Action for Happiness Calendars.
 As before, you can if you wish also print out a PDF version.
 And if you want or need to, you can see it here in English, where you also find further foreign languages.
 Use the following sentences as a German reading and translation exercise and then … Read more

-Practical German for airports
+Practical German for taxi rides

-Learn German and spread happiness in June 2025
+Learn German and spread happiness in September 2025

 Welcome to another month of the German Action for Happiness Calendars.
 As before, you can if you wish also print out a PDF version.
 And if you want or need to, you can see it here in English, where you also find further foreign languages.
 Use the following sentences as a German reading and translation exercise and then … Read more

-Practical German for pregnancy & childbirth
+Practical German for bus stations

 This website uses cookies to ensure you get the best experience. more information